 Budgetary Control Meaning

-Budgetary control is a process of planning and controlling all the functions of an organization through comparison and analysis of budgeted numbers to actual results.
-By comparing the budgeted numbers with actual results, it identifies the areas which needs improvement and where cost reduction is feasible or budgeted numbers need to be revised.
+It is a process of planning and controlling all the functions of an organization through comparison and analysis of budgeted numbers to actual results.
+By comparing the budgeted numbers with actual results, it identifies the areas which need improvement and where cost reduction is feasible or budgeted numbers need to be revised.